 You must continue to pay your Medicare Part B premium even if you are enrolled in a Medigap Plan.

 Items not covered by Medicare Supplement Plans are:

-Medicare does cover Cataract Surgery, Maccular Degeneration, and a limited amount of CHiropractic and Accupunture therapies.
+Medicare does cover Cataract Surgery, Macular Degeneration, and a limited amount of Chiropractic and Acupuncture therapies.

 A Medicare Advantage Plan is a private health insurance plan approved by Medicare.
 You have the option to receive your Part A, Part B and Part D benefits from a Medicare Advantage Plan instead of Original Medicare.
 Originally these private insurance company offerings were referred to simply as Medicare Part C. Medicare Advantage plans usually have and HMO or PPO network of physicians and hospitals.
 All Medicare Advantage Plan's are 80/20 Plans where the insurance company pays 80% of the covered charges and you are responsible for paying your 20% share as you go.
 Each year you in the fall Annual Enrollment Period you will need to choose a new plan for the coming year

 MA and MA/PD (Medicare Advantage Plans) were created as an alternative to Original Medicare and Medicare Supplemental/Medigap insurance.
 By joining one of these plans, you direct Medicare to pay the Advantage Plan a set monthly amount for your care.
 In return, the plan will deliver all of your Part A & Part B benefits and services.
 Essentially your care and services are managed by a private insurance company instead of the government.
 The Insurance carrier takes on all of the risk.
 And, unfortunately, each Insurance Company makes it own rules and they have final say on what procedures are covered and which ones are not.

 You must continue to pay your Medicare Part B premium each month, you must be enrolled in Medicare Plan A and Plan B and you must live in the Medicare Advantage Plan' service area.